 - A succession plan can be made for future talent needs based on the company’s growth and expansion plans or to accommodate changing market scenarios.

-- A succession plan can be created specially to find replacements for retiring board members or to fill in new positions.
+- A succession plan can be created especially to find replacements for retiring board members or to fill in new positions.

 While some people you meet at industry networking events or connect with on professional networks may not be looking for an immediate change, they may be open to discussing opportunities in the future, hence it is useful to make note of these connections in the succession plan.

-- Make the Blueprint of the Organization: Once you have all the above information ready, create an organization chart.
+Once you have all the above information ready, create an organisational chart.
 Highlight who is currently holding the different positions in the company.
 List out the names of the people whom you expect to promote should a vacancy arise in any of the critical job roles.
-Also build in any new positions that you may want to create in the organization and list down the people requirements for these roles.
+Also, build in any new positions that you may want to create in the organization and list down the people requirements for these roles.
 This blueprint will form the foundation of your succession plan.

 Apart from conducting periodic reviews, you also need to revisit your succession plan when a selected successor leaves the organization or when a potential new talent joins.
 When a future successor leaves, you need to reassess the shortlisted candidates and select another candidate.
 When a new person joins, you should revisit the succession plan to see if the new employee would be a good fit for any of the critical positions in the future and include them in the list of potential successors.